Welcome to the Society for Women in Physics at Ohio State!

 President: Kirsten Casey (she/her) – email@example.com

-Kirsten is a third year graduate student in the Physics Department.
+Kirsten is a fourth year graduate student in the Physics Department.
 She grew up in Sparks, Nevada and got her B.S. in Physics at the University of Nevada – Reno in 2016.
 She’s been passionate about astronomy since she was little and now studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
 In her free time she likes to ice-skate, play D&D and board games, and show off pictures of her beautiful cat, Bonnie.

 Vice-President: Aditi Fulsundar (she/her) – firstname.lastname@example.org